Tag Archives: workshops

 If you are interested in arranging any of these trainings for your company or local section meetings, contact us at membership@dchas.org

-Upcoming Workshops for Fall 2023
+Upcoming Workshops for 2024

 “How to Convince Others (that safety is important and that you’re serious about it)” – Jim Kaufman, Laboratory Safety Institute